 Find a military family to reach out to.

-Reach out to a grieving widow, a cop, a neighbor…your community.
+Reach out to a grieving widow, a cop, a neighbor…the lonely and under appreciated in your community.

 Bridge the gap(s).